sebiniemann/Mantella/README.md

     return std::accumulate(parameter.cbegin(), parameter.cend(), 0.0);
   };

-  // optimises your problem.
+  // Optimises your problem.
 Selects and tunes the optimiser automatically at each invocation. const mant::optimise_result<double, 2>&& result = mant::optimise(my_problem);

   // Prints out the best parameter and its objective value